developmentseed/cogeo-mosaic/README.md

 ### Create Mosaic Overview [experimental]

 The CLI provides an `overview` command to create low-resolution version of a mosaic.
 This is hightly experimental and might incure some cost if you are hosting mosaic on DynamoDB or COG files on S3.
-To create the overview, the `overview` method will fetch all the asset's overviews (COG internal overview) and construct one or multiple COG .
+To create the overview, the `overview` method will fetch all the item's overviews (COG internal overview) and construct one or multiple COG .

 ```
 $ cogeo-mosaic overview s3://bucket/mymosaic.json